ahmeterdem1/SSL-Messager/README.md

 does not increase the probability of this happening.
 This only happens when the receiver and the sender initiates the given commands at the same time.
 There are always 1 receiver and 1 sender.

-#### Uploads
+#### Uploads (solved)

-Some file types don't get sent properly.
+~~Some file types don't get sent properly.
 These include .mp4 and .exe files.
 There may be more.
 Disabling these extensions is the short answer.
-I have no idea about the proper answer yet.
+I have no idea about the proper answer yet.~~

-Probably will disable some other extensions for security reasons, e.g. .bat, .sh, .s, .o, ...
+~~Probably will disable some other extensions for security reasons, e.g. .bat, .sh, .s, .o, ...~~

-Also for some reason "Bad file descriptor" error is obtained somewhat frequently in large file uploads-downloads.
+~~Also for some reason "Bad file descriptor" error is obtained somewhat frequently in large file uploads-downloads.
 The reason is yet unknown.
-But the servers aggressive response to exceptions has been modeerated to prevent further errors resulting from other errors.
+But the servers aggressive response to exceptions has been modeerated to prevent further errors resulting from other errors.~~

+So this was about "transmission control".
+When someone tries to download, and some other sends a message to this person, a mix up occurres due to more than one thread trying to write to the same socket.
+Testing with some older version of the server, "Bad file descriptor" error generated with this exact same principle.
+Now a queue system has been implemented.
+No more errors.